-Only a dozen or so miles from Stirling, Castle Campbell overlooks the small and pretty town of Dollar.
+Only a dozen or so miles from Stirling, Castle Campbell was once home to the Campbell earls of Argyll.

 Castle Campbell from the gardens

-One of the most evocative castles in Scotland, it stands on a narrow ridge in the Ochil Hills flanked by a deep ravine on each side.
+Castle Campbell one of the most evocative castles in Scotland it stands on a narrow ridge in the Ochil Hills flanked by a deep ravine on each side.
 The curiously named Burn of Care flows at the bottom on one side, with the Burn of Sorrow on the other.

 The History of Castle Campbell